 |Last Date for Registration||: November 05, 2018|

-For Foreign Residents: The registration fees to be remitted through ’Wire Transfer’ to “NATIONAL INSTITUTE OF WIND ENERGY” (details will be published in NIWE website).
+For Foreign Residents: The registration fees to be remitted through ’Wire Transfer’ to “NATIONAL INSTITUTE OF WIND ENERGY” (made available in NIWE website http://niwe.res.in/assets/Docu/RTGS_document.pdf).
 The duly filled-in registration form along with proof of money transfer to be submitted.

-The Conference provides opportunity for Exhibition to display the products and services to professionals and stakeholders from across the wind industry.
-Stall Size: 3 square metre will be made available for early birds since space is limited.
-Those who need stalls may ask for booking forms and rules.
+The Conference provides opportunity for Exhibition to display the products and services to professionals and stakeholders across the wind industry.
+Those who need stall may contact the organizer for booking forms and rules.

 Dr. P. Kanagavel